esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >You don't need to add "Photo of..." to your alt text descriptions.
 When a screen reader sees the img tag, it will already announce it as an image.

+### Lesson 3 - Scan a Page for Issues with Lighthouse & Axe Developer Tools

 ## Useful resources